ZanderDent/srf-ocr/README.md

 ## Configuration

-The app uses environment variables for API credentials and organization context:
+The app uses environment variables for API credentials and organization context.
+You can set these in a `.env` file or in your shell profile:

 * `OPENAI_API_KEY` — Your OpenAI secret key with `model.request` and `chat.completions.create` scopes.
 * `OPENAI_ORGANIZATION` — (Optional) The OpenAI Organization ID if you belong to multiple orgs.

-Example:

 ```bash
 export OPENAI_API_KEY="sk-..."